raspberrypilearning/comic-character/en/step_1.md

 <div style="flex-basis: 175px; flex-grow: 1">
 Explore the Superhero Website.

-+ Type in the CAPTCHA characters to access the site.
-+ Once you have access, click the arrows on the home page slider to navigate through the images .
++ Click the arrows on the home page slider to navigate through the images .
 + Toggle the light mode button to see the theme colours on the site change.
-+ Navigate to the Comic book page, complete the input fields to create your own superhero chcracter.
++ Navigate to the Comic book page, complete the input fields to create your own superhero character.

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-complete" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
 </div>